-Apple iPhone 6s Plus review: Apple’s best big smartphone
+Apple iPhone 6s Plus review: Apple’s big smartphone impresses

 Apple’s second take at a "phablet" device, the iPhone 6s Plus sits at the very top of the iOS mobile device family in terms of both features and price.
 It’s large enough to accommodate a battery that beats the iPhone battery curse, and powerful enough for those who want a truly premium device.